awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 #### [ eksctl ]

 **To create an IAM role for your service accounts with `eksctl`**
 + Create your role with the following command\.
-Substitute the red text with your own values\.
+Substitute the *example values* with your own values\.

   ```
   eksctl create iamserviceaccount --name service_account_name --namespace service_account_namespace \